CumulusNetworks/DUE/docs/manpage-due-1.md

 -l,  --list-images
 :	 List images created by DUE.

+--stop
+:	 Use the menu interface to stop a running container.
+Works with
+     --all to show containers not started by the user.
+	 NOTE: since all DUE containers are started with -rm, stopping a container deletes it and all the data in it from memory.

 --snapshot [name]
 :    Save a running container as a Docker image named name.